Ratimus/ADS114S0xB_RLR/ReadMe.md

 ### GoogleTest framework: SpiEmulator - test_spi.cpp:

 `TEST(SPITests, Send123)`
-- tests (simulated) writing a value to the SPI bus by calling SpiEmulator::write() for a single value and then checking the internal buffer to verify the value was written correctly
+- Tests (simulated) writing a value to the SPI bus by calling SpiEmulator::write() for a single value and then checking the internal buffer to verify the value was written correctly

 `TEST(SPITests, SendWalkingBit)`
-- is similar to the previous test, except that 0b00000001 is written, followed by 0b00000010, etc.
+- Is similar to the previous test, except that 0b00000001 is written, followed by 0b00000010, etc.

 `TEST(SPITests, SendWalkingZero)`
-- is similar to the previous test, except that 0b11111110 is written, followed by 0b11111101, etc.
+- Is similar to the previous test, except that 0b11111110 is written, followed by 0b11111101, etc.

 `TEST(SPITests, Receive123)`
-- tests (simulated) receiving a value from the SPI bus by forcing a single value into the receive buffer via a pointer and then verifying the same value is received by a call to SpiEmulator::read()
+- Tests (simulated) receiving a value from the SPI bus by forcing a single value into the receive buffer via a pointer and then verifying the same value is received by a call to SpiEmulator::read()

 `TEST(SPITests, ReceiveWalkingBit)`
-- is similar to the previous test, except that 0b00000001 is expected, followed by 0b00000010, etc.
+- Is similar to the previous test, except that 0b00000001 is expected, followed by 0b00000010, etc.

 `TEST(SPITests, ReceiveWalkingZero)`
-- is similar to the previous test, except that 0b11111110 is expected, followed by 0b11111101, etc.
+- Is similar to the previous test, except that 0b11111110 is expected, followed by 0b11111101, etc.

 `TEST(SPITests, LoopBack)`
-- simulates writing 255 to the bus, then writing all the numbers from 0 to 255.
-The output is "looped back" to the input, so that value of each read() should be the same value written by test_loopback() on the previous cycle
+- Simulates writing 255 to the bus, then writing all the numbers from 0 to 255.
+The output is "looped back" to the input, so that value of each `read()` should be the same value written by test_loopback() on the previous cycle

 ### GoogleTest framework: DeviceDriver - test_driver.cpp

 `TEST(DeviceDriverTests, test_init)`
-- instantiates device driver, verifies device_id and number of channels are both 0.
+- Instantiates device driver, verifies device_id and number of channels are both 0.
 Initializes driver and verifies device_id is as expected in accordance with the datasheet and that the number of channels reported is correct for the device

 `TEST(DeviceDriverTests, test_read_and_write_reg)`
-- writes a randomly-generated uint8_t to each register and then goes back through each register to confirm the value stored is equal to the value that was written.
+- Writes a randomly-generated uint8_t to each register and then goes back through each register to confirm the value stored is equal to the value that was written.
 NOTE: ADC emulator does not currently simulate read-only register values, so this test would need to be updated to run on actual hardware or if read-only registers are implemented in the emulator

 `TEST(DeviceDriverTests, test_set_channel_and_read)`
-- cycles through all available ADC channels in non-consecutive order and stores the recorded values (which are randomly generated by the ADC emulator upon simulated reset).
+- Cycles through all available ADC channels in non-consecutive order and stores the recorded values (which are randomly generated by the ADC emulator upon simulated reset).
 The channels are again cycled through, this time in a different order, and the same values recorded during the previous cycle are expected.
 If this test were to be implemented in hardware, constant voltage sources would be used instead of randomly-generated values and it would be unreasonable to expect the exact same values, so range-based expected values would need to be implemented in the test

 ## Potential next steps:
-- Choose a hardware platform and get GPIO working for the relevent pins
+- Choose a hardware platform and get GPIO working for the relevant pins
-- Create or obtain/adapt code for a hardware SPI controller on the chosen platform that implements the ISpiInterface
+- Create or obtain/adapt code for a hardware SPI controller on the chosen platform that implements the `ISpiInterface`
 - Calibrate the ADC, store calibration data, set ADC gain via appropriate register values, and use this information to read actual voltages
-- Optionally, implement multi-threaded, continuous ADC reads using direct_read_adc_task() and a Real-Time Operating System (RTOS)
+- Optionally, implement multi-threaded, continuous ADC reads using `direct_read_adc_task()` and a Real-Time Operating System (RTOS)
 - Improve automated test coverage, potentially incorporate the software into a Hardware In The Loop test setup, attach automated testing (on hardware and software) to CI/CD pipeline so that new pull requests are regression-tested before being pushed into main